 The reality is that some people don’t know how to express their new belief.
 Their hearts are dealing with matters of eternity and before the holiness of God.

-This is where an invitation can be helpful.
+This is where giving an invitation to follow Jesus can be helpful.

 Some, like myself, didn’t need an invitation, they will just start.
 That is what happened to me when I started to follow Jesus.
 I simply responded.

 Others will need to act on an invitation to confirm their belief.